France, UK Sign Accord On Fighting Channel Terror Threat - UrduPoint

 "As close allies it is vital the UK and France work together to protect our citizens and values," said British Foreign Secretary Dominic Raab.

-The treaty "will reinforce our ability to jointly respond swiftly and effectively to terrorist threats in the Channel," he added.
+The treaty "will reinforce our ability to jointly respond swiftly and effectively to terrorist threats in the Channel," he said.

 There was no immediate communication on the new treaty from the French government.

-The British government emphasized that the treaty is aimed at fighting terror threats and incidents in the Channel and is not intended to tackle illegal migration.
+The British government emphasised that the treaty was aimed at fighting terror threats and incidents in the Channel and was not intended to tackle illegal migration.

+"The intelligence and security tools this new cooperation provides will give law enforcement and our emergency responders the additional support they need to protect us all," said British Interior Minister Priti Patel.

 But there has been growing concern over the number of migrants making the dangerous crossing across the Channel in small boats and craft, with a record 430 arriving in England in a single day earlier this month.